vmchale/polyglot/README.md

 Reasons to use polyglot:

-  * Fast: 200 ms to run on a fully checked-out GHC
+  * Fast: 200 ms to run on a fully checked-out GHC source tree
   * Accurate: won't confuse Coq and Verilog
   * Pretty: magenta output